Dayton.FYI

 This is a proposal, not a plan.
 Plans for a community should come from the community itself.
 This comes from just one person who has spent his career listening to this community and believes it deserves better.

-What follows is my best synthesis of what I’ve learned as a Dayton native and DPS graduate, as a journalist at the Dayton Daily News, as a co-founder of The Journalism Lab, as a Kettering Foundation Democracy Fellow, and as someone who has watched the information ecosystem that serves this community deteriorate for years.
+What follows is my best synthesis of what I’ve learned as a Dayton native and Dayton Public Schools graduate, as a journalist at the Dayton Daily News, as a co-founder of The Journalism Lab, as a Kettering Foundation Democracy Fellow, and as someone who has watched the information ecosystem that serves this community deteriorate for years.
 I’m putting it into the world not as an answer, but as a starting point.

 Because we need to start right now.
 Really, we needed to start yesterday, 10 years ago, 50 years ago.
 I’ve gone my entire adult life as a witness to the gradual downfall of an industry I passionately believe in and value.
 I’ve sat at many tables where people — myself included — talked about what they thought should be done, but rarely, if ever, believing they are the ones responsible for doing it.